-To gain a more general understanding of the effect of the metal over the transformation phenomenon, we extended the calculations to other common divalent first-row transition-metal ions (M^{2+} = Fe, Ni, Cu, Zn).
-Calcium exchange for the formation of heterometallic MUV-10(Ca) Ti_2M_2 clusters is also disfavored for these metals, following the order Cu > Zn \gg Co > Ni > Fe with positive enthalpies of formation ranging from 19.9 to 4.1 eV for Cu and Fe, respectively (Figure 5e).
-These enthalpy changes are consistent with our previous periodic calculations for metal exchange in MUV-10(Ca).
-24,25 In turn, the calculated formation enthalpies of TiM2 from Ti2M2 display different trends depending on the metal identity (Figure 5f).
-The formation of TiM2 SBUs is thermodynamically more favorable for Fe, Ni, and Co, with energies ranging -13.6 to -10.0 eV, suggesting that these heterometallic phases of MUV-101 should also be synthetically accessible.
-However, the small stabilization for the formation of $TiZn_2$ (-0.9 eV) suggests that this material might be difficult to produce under thermodynamic control.
-Finally, Cu is the only metal for which the formation of the heterometallic trimer is not energetically favorable.
-This is in line with the low crystal field stabilization energies expected for Cu2+ and Zn2+.41 Given the instability of Ti2Cu2 SBUs, our simulations suggest that the exchange of MUV-10(Ca) crystals with copper might induce the formation of an alternative SBU for a different bipartite net compatible with the 3-c connectivity of btc linkers.
+gain more general understanding on the effect of the metal over the transformation phenomenon, we extended the calculations to other common divalent first row transition metal ions (M^{+2} = Fe, Ni, Cu and Zn).
+Calcium exchange for the formation of heterometallic MUV-10(Ca) Ti2M2 clusters is also disfavoured for these metals following the order Cu > Zn >> Co > Ni > Fe with positive enthalpies of formation ranging from 19.9 to 4.1 eV for Cu and Fe, respectively (Figure 5e).
+These enthalpy changes are consistent with our previous periodic calculations for metal exchange in MUV-10(Ca).^{24,25} In turn, the calculated formation enthalpies of TiM2 from Ti2M2 display different trends depending on the metal identity (Figure 5f).
+Formation of TiM2 SBUs is thermodynamically more favourable for Fe, Ni and Co, with energies ranging -13.6 to -10.0 eV, suggesting that these heterometallic phases of MUV-101 shall also be synthetically accessible.
+However, the small stabilization for the formation of TiZn2 (-0.9 eV) suggests that this material might be difficult to produce under thermodynamic control.
+Finally, Cu is the only metal for which the formation of the heterometallic trimer is not energetically favourable.
+This is in line with the low crystal field stabilization energies expected for Cu2+ and Zn2+.41 Provided the instability of Ti2Cu2 SBUs, our simulations suggests that exchange of MUV-10(Ca) crystals with copper might induce the formation of an alternative SBU for a different bipartite net compatible with the 3-c connectivity of btc linkers.